Sanket22Kamble/M2-EmbSys/CaseStudy/README.md

 * An analog-to-digital converter (ADC) is used to convert an analog signal such as voltage to a digital form so that it can be read and processed by a microcontroller.

 ## Relay :
-* An Vaccum Cleaner uses relays to switch the system's high-voltage parts on and off.
+* An Vacuum Cleaner uses relays to switch the system's high-voltage parts on and off.

 ## Backlight :
 * A backlight is a form of illumination used in LCD.
-Backlights are used in small displays to increase readability in low light conditions such as in Vaccum Cleaner to produce light in a manner similar to a CRT display.
+Backlights are used in small displays to increase readability in low light conditions such as in Vacuum Cleaner to produce light in a manner similar to a CRT display.

 ## LCD :
 * The vacuum cleaner also has an LCD Digital Display that provides all the information including your suction level settings and remaining battery time at a glance.